hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/3_common_tasks.md

 | | |
 |-|-|

-Instead, we encourage you to update your deployment parameters.
-This will record your settings, making it easier to apply solution updates.
+Instead, we encourage you to update the deployment parameters.
+This will record settings, making it easier to apply solution updates.

 If you need to change scheduled times follow the instructions below.